Crivella/DFT_QE_beginner_tutorial/3_CO/3_HomoLumo/README.md

 We can use an option of pp.x to visualize them, by plotting the charge density for a specific k-point and band

 ## Purpose
-  1. Use pp.x to visualie the HOMO and LUMO of a moleule
+  1. Use pp.x to visualie the HOMO and LUMO of a molecule

 ## Runing the exercise
   1. Run the script 'run_pp' to perform the calculation of the 5th (HOMO) and 6th (Lumo) band for 2 different cellsize